defano/wyldcard/README.md

 Command	         | Description
 -----------------|------------------------------
-`put`            | Places a value into a container or into a chunk of a container; `put "hello" into the third item of mylist`.
-When no container is specified, the message box is implied as the default container.
-Note that HyperCard does not allow "putting" a value into a property, but this implementation does, for example: `put item 1 of the mouseLoc into item 1 of the location of me`.
-`get`	           | Get the value of a part's property and places it into the implicit variable it; `get the visible of button id 0`
-`set`	           | Sets the property of a part to a value (`set the wraptext of field id 3 to (5 > 3)`) or sets a global HyperCard property (`set the itemDelim to "*"`).
-If no such property exists, the given expression is placed into a container (variable) of that name.
-`go`             | Transitions to a new card; `go to card 1` or `go next` or `go to the last card` `wait`           | Waits for the specified condition or for the given amount of time.
-Follows the syntax `wait { [for] <count> { ticks `&#124;` seconds } `&#124;` until <condition> `&#124;` while <condition> }`.
-Valid examples include: `wait for 3 seconds`, `wait until the mouse is down`, `wait while the message box contains "hello"`
-`answer`         | Produces a dialog box with a message and up to three user-defined buttons.
+`add`            | Adds a value to a container; for example `add 3 to x` or `add card field id 0 to card field id 1` `answer`         | Produces a dialog box with a message and up to three user-defined buttons.
 Follows the syntax `answer <message> [with <button1> [or <button2>] [or <button3>]]]`.
 Upon completion, it contains the text of the button selected by the user, or the empty string if answer is used without an optional button specifier.
 `ask`            | Similar to answer, but produces a dialog box with a message and a user-editable response string.
 Follows the syntax `ask <message> [with <answer>]`.
 Upon completion, it contains the value of the user-editable text field, or the empty string if the user cancelled the dialog.
-`do`             | Executes a value as if it were a list of statements; `do "put 2+3 into the message window"` or `do the text of field myscript`
-`send`           | Send a message to a part on the current card; `send "mouseUp" to field id 3` `add`            | Adds a value to a container; for example `add 3 to x` or `add card field id 0 to card field id 1` `subtract`       | Subtracts a value from a container; `subtract (10 * 3) from item 2 of field "items"` `multiply`       | Multiplies a container by a value; `multiply x by 3` `divide`         | Divides a container by a value; `divide x by it` `choose`         | Selects a tool from the tool palette; `choose brush tool` or `choose tool 7`.
+`choose`         | Selects a tool from the tool palette; `choose brush tool` or `choose tool 7`.
 Acceptable tool names and their corresponding numbers are as follows: `browse` (1), `oval` (14), `brush` (7), `pencil` (6), `bucket` (13), `poly[gon]` (18), `button` (2), `rect[angle]` (11), `curve` (15), `reg[ular] poly[gon]` (17), `eraser` (8), `round rect[angle]` (12), `field` (3), `select` (4), `lasso` (5), `spray [can]` (10), `line` (9), or `text` (16).
 `click`          | Clicks the mouse at a provided location on the card, while optionally holding down one or more modifier keys; `click at "10, 10"` or `click at "130,220" with shiftKey, commandKey`.
 Valid modifier keys are `shiftKey`, `optionKey` and `commandKey`.
-`drag`           | Drags the mouse from one point to another while optionally holding down one or more modifier keys; `drag from "35,70" to "200,180" with shiftKey`
-`type`           | Emulates the user typing a sequence of characters at the keyboard.
-For example, `type "Hello world!"`.
-Add `with commandKey` to simulate typing a control sequence, for example, `type "v" with commandKey` to invoke the "Paste" command from the "Edit" menu.
-`sort`           | Sorts the `lines` or `items` of a container based on value or expression using the syntax `sort [[the] {items,lines} of] <container> [{{ascending,descending} by <expression>}]` For example, `sort field id 0` or `sort the items of myContainer descending` or `sort lines of myField by the third character of each`.
-In the last syntax form, a local variable called `each` is implicitly declared and contains the chunk (the line or item) that is being compared.
-`hide`           | Makes a part invisible on the card, for example `hide button id 0` (has the same effect of setting the `visible` property of the part to false, i.e., `set the visible of button id 0 to false`)
-`show`           | Makes a part visible on the card, for example `show button "My Button"`.
-`delete`         | Deletes a specified part, for example `delete card button id 0`, `delete bkgnd field "Report"` `delete menu`    | Deletes a menu from the menu bar, for example `delete menu "File"`.
-Use `reset menuBar` command to restore the menu bar to its default state.
 `create menu`    | Creates a new menu in the menu bard, for example `create menu "Help"`.
 Use the `delete menu` command to remove menus or `reset menuBar` to restore the menubar to its default state.
-`enable`         | Enables a part on the card; sets the part's `enabled` property to true.
+`delete menu`    | Deletes a menu from the menu bar, for example `delete menu "File"`.
+Use `reset menuBar` command to restore the menu bar to its default state.
-`disable`        | Disables a part on the card causing it to be drawn in a "greyed-out" state; sets the part's `enabled` property to false.
+`delete`         | Deletes a specified part, for example `delete card button id 0`, `delete bkgnd field "Report"` `disable`        | Disables a part, menu or menu item causing it to be drawn in a "greyed-out" state; sets the part's `enabled` property to false.
+For example, `disable card button 3` or `disable menuItem "Bold" of menu "Style"`
-`lock screen`    | "Locks" the screen until HyperTalk Java is idle or the screen is unlocked explicitly via the `unlock screen` command.
-`unlock screen`  | Unlocks the screen while optionally applying a visual effect to the revealed changes.
-Use the syntax `unlock screen [with visual [effect] <effect-name> [to <image>] [<speed>]]` for animated transitions.
-See the "Visual Effects" section of this document for details.
+`divide`         | Divides a container by a value; `divide x by it` `do`             | Executes a value as if it were a list of statements; `do "put 2+3 into the message window"` or `do the text of field myscript`
 `doMenu`         | Finds a menu item (in the menubar) matching the given argument and performs the action associated with it (behaves as if the user chose the item from the menubar).
 Causes the `doMenu theMenu, theMenuItem` message to be sent to the card.
 Note that HyperCard searches the menu bar from left-to-right (File, Edit, Go, ...), top-to-bottom when looking for a matching menu item.
 The first item matching the given name (case insensitive) is invoked.
 For example, `doMenu "Card Info..."`
+`drag`           | Drags the mouse from one point to another while optionally holding down one or more modifier keys; `drag from "35,70" to "200,180" with shiftKey`
+`enable`         | Enables a part, menu or menu item; sets the part's `enabled` property to true.
+For example, `enable menu "Objects"`.
+`get`            | Get the value of a part's property and places it into the implicit variable it; `get the visible of button id 0`
+`go`             | Transitions to a new card; `go to card 1` or `go next` or `go to the last card` `hide`           | Makes a part invisible on the card, for example `hide button id 0` (has the same effect of setting the `visible` property of the part to false, i.e., `set the visible of button id 0 to false`)
+`lock screen`    | "Locks" the screen until HyperTalk Java is idle or the screen is unlocked explicitly via the `unlock screen` command.
+`multiply`       | Multiplies a container by a value; `multiply x by 3` `put`            | Places a value into a container or into a chunk of a container; `put "hello" into the third item of mylist`.
+When no container is specified, the message box is implied as the default container.
+Note that HyperCard does not allow "putting" a value into a property, but this implementation does, for example: `put item 1 of the mouseLoc into item 1 of the location of me`.
+`reset menuBar`  | Resets the menu bar to its default state; removes any custom menus added with the `create menu` command and restores any deleted menus to their default state.
+`send`           | Send a message to a part on the current card; `send "mouseUp" to field id 3` `set`            | Sets the property of a part to a value (`set the wraptext of field id 3 to (5 > 3)`) or sets a global HyperCard property (`set the itemDelim to "*"`).
+If no such property exists, the given expression is placed into a container (variable) of that name.
+`show`           | Makes a part visible on the card, for example `show button "My Button"`.
+`sort`           | Sorts the `lines` or `items` of a container based on value or expression using the syntax `sort [[the] {items,lines} of] <container> [{{ascending,descending} by <expression>}]` For example, `sort field id 0` or `sort the items of myContainer descending` or `sort lines of myField by the third character of each`.
+In the last syntax form, a local variable called `each` is implicitly declared and contains the chunk (the line or item) that is being compared.
+`subtract`       | Subtracts a value from a container; `subtract (10 * 3) from item 2 of field "items"` `type`           | Emulates the user typing a sequence of characters at the keyboard.
+For example, `type "Hello world!"`.
+Add `with commandKey` to simulate typing a control sequence, for example, `type "v" with commandKey` to invoke the "Paste" command from the "Edit" menu.
+`unlock screen`  | Unlocks the screen while optionally applying a visual effect to the revealed changes.
+Use the syntax `unlock screen [with visual [effect] <effect-name> [to <image>] [<speed>]]` for animated transitions.
+See the "Visual Effects" section of this document for details.
 `visual effect`  | Specifies the visual effect to be used with any subsequent `go` command within the current handler.
 If the `go` command specifies its own visual effect, the `go` command's visual effect takes precedence.
 This command only affects navigation that occurs within the function/handler that invokes it.
-`reset menuBar`  | Resets the menu bar to its default state; removes any custom menus added with the `create menu` command and restores any deleted menus to their default state.
+`wait`           | Waits for the specified condition or for the given amount of time.
+Follows the syntax `wait { [for] <count> { ticks `&#124;` seconds } `&#124;` until <condition> `&#124;` while <condition> }`.
+Valid examples include: `wait for 3 seconds`, `wait until the mouse is down`, `wait while the message box contains "hello"`
 ## Functions

 HyperCard provides both a suite of built-in functions as well as the ability for a user to script new ones.
 Note that the calling syntax differs between built-in and user-defined functions.